slam10s/may-madness/docs/2020-21/ncaam/matches/R1_51-52_WICH_vs_AZST.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Arizona St. should win 4 or more singles matches _37%_ of the time.
+- Arizona St. should win 4 or more singles matches *37%* of the time.
-- Wichita St. should win 4 or more singles matches _28%_ of the time.
+- Wichita St. should win 4 or more singles matches *28%* of the time.
-- The winner of the doubles point will decide the match the other _35%_ of the time.
+- The winner of the doubles point should decide the match the other *35%* of the time.
-- If Arizona St. wins the doubles point, their chances of winning the dual improve to _72%_.
+- If Arizona St. wins the doubles point, their chances of winning the dual improve to *72%*.
-- If Wichita St. wins the doubles point, their chances of winning the dual improve to _63%_.
+- If Wichita St. wins the doubles point, their chances of winning the dual improve to *63%*.

 ------